 3) The EPDP notes operational difficulties having to do with contacting registered name holders through webforms (where there is no confirmation that the message sent was received) and pseudonymized email addresses (that often can be readily "hacked" to discover the identity of the addressee), and recommends the GNSO Council initiates work to develop a reliable, safe ways of contacting registrants in cases where their email cannot be displayed.

-OriginallyNewly proposed language (redline)
+Newly proposed language (redline)

-1) In relation to facilitating email communication between third parties and the Registered Name Holder, the EPDP Team recommends that current requirements in the Temporary Specification that specify that a Registrar MUST provide an email address or a web form to facilitate email communication with the relevant contact, but MUST NOT identify the contact email address or the contact itself, remain in place.
+1) The EPDP Team recommends that the Registrar MUST provide an email address or a web form to facilitate email communication with the relevant contact, but MUST NOT identify the contact email address or the contact itself.

+Note: This matches the requirements in Section 2.5.1 of Appendix A to the Temporary Specification

-2) The EPDP Team recommends Registry Operators and Registrars MUST maintain Log Files associated with the transmission of email communications between the Registry Operator/Registrar and the Registered Name Holder.
+2) The EPDP Team recommends Registrars MUST maintain Log Files, which shall not contain any Personal Information, and which shall contain confirmation that a relay of the communication between the requestor and the Registered Name Holder has occurred, not including the origin, recipient, or content of the message.

-3) The EPDP notes operational difficulties having to do with contacting registered name holders through webforms (where there is no confirmation that the message sent was received) and pseudonymized email addresses (that often can be readily "hacked" to discover the identity of the addressee), and recommends the GNSO Council initiates work to develop a reliable, safe ways of contacting registrants in cases where their email cannot be displayed.
+Note: The EPDP notes operational difficulties having to do with contacting registered name holders through webforms (where there is no confirmation that the message sent was received) and pseudonymized email addresses.
+Therefore, the registrar cannot be reasonably expected to confirm, or attempt to confirm by any means, the receipt of any such relayed communication.
+It is recommended the GNSO Council initiates work to develop a reliable, safe ways of contacting registrants in cases where their email cannot be displayed.

 Newly proposed language (clean)

 1) The EPDP Team recommends that the Registrar MUST provide an email address or a web form to facilitate email communication with the relevant contact, but MUST NOT identify the contact email address or the contact itself.